FSA Accounts: Make Them Work for You

 • Use it or Lose it: All FSA funds must be spent by the end of the plan year, or you lose them.

-• Carryover: Unused funds, up to $640, can be carried over from one plan year to the next.
+• Carryover: Unused funds, up to the IRS limit, can be carried over from one plan year to the next.

 • Grace Period: Participants get up to 2½ months after the end of the plan year to use up any leftover funds.